openharmony/developtools_hapsigner/README_en.md

 ```
 The parameters in the command are described as follows:

-    sign-app: HAP signature.
+    sign-app: Sign a HAP.
          ├── -mode              # Signing mode, which can be localSign or remoteSign.
 It is mandatory.
          ├── -keyAlias          # Key alias.
 It is mandatory.
          ├── -keyPwd            # Key password.
 It is optional.
-         ├── -appCertFile       # App signing certificate (certificate chain, in the end-entity certificate, intermediate CA certificate, and root certificate order).
+         ├── -appCertFile       # Application signing certificate (certificate chain, in the end-entity certificate, intermediate CA certificate, and root certificate order).
 It is mandatory.
          ├── -profileFile       # Singed provisioning profile, in p7b format.
 It is mandatory.
          ├── -profileSigned     # Whether the profile is signed.
 The value 1 means signed, and value 0 means unsigned.
 The default value is 1.
 It is optional.
          ├── -inForm            # Raw file, in .zip (default) or .bin format.
 It is optional.